California-Strawberry-Commission/laser-runner-cutter/laser_detection/README.md

         $ cd laser_detection
         $ echo "LABELBOX_API_KEY=<api key>" > .env

-## Train the model
+## Workflow

+1. Obtain new training images
+1. Use `import_images` from `labelbox_api.py` to upload new images to the existing Labelbox dataset
+1. Annotate the images in Labelbox
+1. Obtain labels from Labelbox
+    1. Go to Annotate -> Laser Detection
+    1. Click the "Data Rows" tab
+    1. Click the "All (X data rows)" dropdown, then click "Export data v2"
+    1. Select all fields, then click the "Export JSON" button
+1. Use `create_yolo_labels_from_export_ndjson` in `labelbox_api.py` to create YOLO label txt files from the Labelbox ndjson export file
+1. Run `split_data.py` to split the raw image and label data into training and validation datasets.
+Be sure to remove the existing train/val images and labels beforehand.

+        $ rm -rf data_store/laser_detection/images
+        $ rm -rf data_store/laser_detection/labels
+        $ python split_data.py

-1. The local train script uses the ultalytics repo to train a laser detection model on the dataset:
+1. The local train script uses the Ultralytics repo to train a laser detection model on the dataset:

         $ python local_train.py